sjavadez/camel-case-php-puzzle/readme.md

-# Quiz Project
+# PHP Puzzle

-This project is a coding challenge where students implement the `toCamelCase` function in PHP.
+This puzzle is a coding challenge where students implement the `toCamelCase` function in PHP.
 The function should convert different string cases like PascalCase, snake_case, kebab-case, or strings with spaces into camelCase.
 The student's implementation will be automatically tested, and upon passing all tests, they will receive a reward code.

 ## Requirements